coastlinevibe/eubiosis/EUBIOSIS_PROJECT_DOCUMENTATION.md

-# EUBIOSIS PROJECT - COMPLETE DOCUMENTATION
+# EUBIOSIS-S PROJECT - COMPLETE DOCUMENTATION

 ## 🌟 PROJECT OVERVIEW

-**Eubiosis** is a premium Next.js website for a natural honey-based probiotic supplement that promotes gut health and overall wellness.
+**Eubiosis-S** is a premium Next.js website for a natural honey-based probiotic supplement that promotes gut health and overall wellness.
 The project features a sophisticated multi-page application with dynamic content, interactive elements, and a comprehensive user journey from product discovery to purchase.

 ---